 Rose Dameron was an older lady who had just celebrated her 74th birthday.
 The woman was a diagnosed schizophrenic and had been at the hospital longer than Zoe.
-As far as she knew, no one had came to visit her even though she talked about her grandchildren quiet admittedly.
+As far as she knew, no one had come to visit her even though she talked about her grandchildren quiet admittedly.
 Then again, she told Zoe that her grandchildren were all faeries.

 “What’s wrong, Rose?”
 Zoe murmured as she walked closer towards the older lady.
 Rose looked up at Zoe with withered and irritated eyes.

 Curly grey hair framed a wrinkled face.
 Bright green eyes looked up at Zoe as if she was asking, the dumbest question she had ever heard.
 Thin lips twisted up in a smile and Zoe smiled right back.
-Although it was clear that Rose had plenty of experience with life and the curve balls it could throw, the old woman was absolutely stunning.
+Although it was clear that Rose had plenty of experience with life and the curveballs it could throw, the old woman was stunning.
 Zoe hoped she looked as good as Rose did when she got to that age.

-“I cant seem to get this to go into the right hole.
+“I can’t seem to get this to go into the right hole.
 I don’t see why they put out puzzles if the pieces just aren’t going to fit together,” the older woman explained.
 Zoe pulled out a chair and sat down across from the woman.